-- Recommend policies and procedures to appropriate governing agencies (e.g., the Faculty Senate, administrative officers, faculty committees) on the efficacy of assessment for programs as well as the broader University culture; - review assessment plans and reports for the academic and student life programs to monitor the culture of student learning at the University; - monitor and review the assessments of entry-level students, General Education, academic programs, student satisfaction, graduates, and student life at the University.
+- Recommend policies and procedures to appropriate governing agencies (e.g., the Faculty Senate, administrative officers, faculty committees) on the efficacy of assessment for programs as well as the broader University culture; - Review assessment plans and reports for the academic and student life programs to monitor the culture of student learning at the University; - Monitor and review the assessments of entry-level students, General Education, academic programs, student satisfaction, graduates, and student life at the University.

-The committee will be comprised of the Director of Assessment (ex officio), two faculty members from the School of Arts & Sciences, one faculty member from the School of Education & Behavioral Science, one faculty member from the John Massey School of Business, one at-large faculty member (rotated through the schools), one librarian, one student representative, and one representative from the Staff Association.
+The committee will be comprised of the Director of Assessment (ex officio), two faculty members from the School of Arts & Sciences, one faculty member from the School of Education & Behavioral Science, one faculty member from the John Massey School of Business, one at-large faculty member (rotated through the schools), one librarian, one student representative appointed by the Vice-President of Student Affairs, and one representative from the Staff Association.
 There should be no more than one faculty member from a given academic department.